Asaye/react-native-system-applications/docs/image.md

 # Image
-<p style = "text-align: justify">This module is used to capture images using hardwares installed on the device.
-The module is accessed by calling the image module via <code>Sysapps.image</code>.</p>
+<p style = "text-align: justify">This module is used to capture images using hardwares installed on the device.</p>

 ## Functions